AndrewJetLee/e-commerce-app-v2/README.md

 ### Summary
-An e-commerce web application that provides its users to browse for products, add products onto a cart, and checkout securely and easily.
+An e-commerce web application for customers to browse for products, edit a user specific cart, and checkout securely.

 ### Walkthrough